mark-mansfield/food-cost.io/README.md

 # food-cost.io
 food costing angular app

-This branch is for developing the ingredients edit feature
+This branch is for developing the ingredients edit sub feature of the dishes feature